Understand how pregnancy or early motherhood might affect cognition.

 An unsteady gait is a common side effect of aging.
 Here's what you can do about it.

-Know how air travel can affect your baby's ears and breathing, and what you can do to keep him or her comfortable.
+Planning for air travel with an infant?
+Know how air travel can affect a newborn's ears and breathing, and what you can do to keep your baby comfortable.

 Albuterol side effects — Managing reactions to quick-relief asthma medication.

-Drinking too much alcohol can raise your blood pressure to unhealthy levels.
+Drinking too much alcohol can raise blood pressure to unhealthy levels.

 Health claims about alkaline water abound, but plain water is usually best.

 Find out what allergy medications can help you manage allergies during pregnancy.